openshift/enhancements/enhancements/single-node/single-node-openshift-day2-workers.md

 the "none" platform currently used for single node installations.
 This may happen in the future.

+- We may also decide to set the "Infrastrcture Topology" to "SingleReplica" even in cloud single control-plane node clusters which also have day-1 workers.
+The motivation for that is to make the value of this parameter consistent across all single control-plane node clusters.
+By doing that we're practically making its value always tied to the value of the "Control Plane Topology" paramater during installation.
+Then the only time in which the value of the two topology parameters will ever differ is when we some day make the "Infrastructure Topology" non-read only and allow the user to modify it (either during installation or post-installation).

 ## Infrastructure Needed [optional]

 N/A